We take a unique and deliberate approach to corporate diversity.

 Organizations in Pittsburgh actively supporting us as sponsors, representatives, and executive mentors

-High-potential Black leaders representing TALI program participants and alumni
+High-potential Black leaders representing TALI program alumni